 This morning I set off to the shops nice and early.
-Mirinda was driving back from her meeting in Bath (and visit with Susanne and Rafi) and I wanted to be home when she returned.
+Mirinda was driving back from her meeting in Bath (and visit with Sophie and Tom) and I wanted to be home when she returned.
 So I dragged my trolley first to the butcher.

 Having picked up two delicious lamb shanks and some lovely beef bones for our weekly broth, I headed up Downing Street and came across a rather odd window display.
 It’s a charity shop that seems to be advertising crochet as…well, I’m not sure.
 Maybe a new/old fad?
 Maybe just something to keep the private parts warm.
 Whatever, it’s a weird way of displaying it.